izaack89/weather-dashboard/README.md

 # 🌥[Weather Dashboard 🔗](https://izaack89.github.io/weather-dashboard/)

-This Quiz is to help you to understand Javascript so take the quiz and you can find on what topics you should review or you can demostrate that you are a Master.

-## 🌦 Weather Dashboard App

 With this app you can know the weather of a City with 5 day forecast.
 This will help you to planify your activities according to the weather prediction.

+## 🌦 Weather Dashboard App

 1. Main View